natalieagus/50002/docs/FPGA/Lucid V2/shared-ram-gpu-cpu.md

 {:.highlight}
 CPU read latency from address driven to data readable (at the RAM's read data port) is half a period of 50 MHz clock (10 ns).

-### Stalling the CPU During GPU Slot Timing
+### CPU PC and REGFILE clk

-There's typically no need to cache the RAM result to the CPU, as the CPU can be made to *stall* during `negedge clk25`.
+There is no need to cache the RAM result to the CPU, as the CPU can be made to *stall* during `negedge clk25`.
 It should have completed instruction execution within `posedge clk25`.

-This can be done by detecting the falling edge of `clk25` and let the regs in the regfile capture solely during that timing and nothing else.
-In other words, you can make the regfile clocked on inverted 25MHz.
-The only affected instruction (if you implement Beta ISA) is `LD`.
+You can stall the CPU in the low level of `clk25` by making its regfile clocked on `clk25_n` directly, and the pc reg clocked on `clk25`.
-- At that moment the RAM output has been valid since t=10 and does not change until t=30 when the GPU takes over.
+> We assume that instruction BRAM is exclusive to the CPU and only data BRAM is shared between CPU and GPU.
+Read [assumptions](#assumptions) section above.

-This gives 10ns of setup and 10ns of hold margin, so the regfile captures the correct RAM data cleanly with no modifications to the CPU.
+This clock setup gives 10ns of setup and 10ns of hold margin during data `LD`, so the regfile captures the correct RAM data cleanly with no modifications to the CPU.

 {:.note}
-> PC on posedge of `clk25`, Regfile on negedge of `clk25`
+> PC on posedge of `clk25`, REGFILE on negedge of `clk25`
 >
 > The PC should still be clocked to rising 25MHz edge.
-Every posedge 25MHz the PC advances to the next instruction, issues the new address to RAM, and the CPU begins execution.
+Every posedge 25MHz the PC advances to the next instruction, issues the new address to instruction RAM, and the CPU begins execution.
 The full high half of the 25MHz period is the execution window.
 At the falling edge, the regfile commits and the CPU is idle for the rest of the cycle.

 ## GPU Slot Timing